-First, it is leaving by wolf parents of some pups to die, while replacing the litter from one den to another one.
-During our long-term experience of wolf pup searching we discovered in the recent former den one abandoned pup for five times, two pups – twice, and once there were found four definitely abandoned pups.
+First, it is a deliberate leaving by wolf parents of some pups to die , while replacing the litter from one den to another one.
+During our long-term experience of wolf pup searching we discovered on the recent former den one abandoned pup for 5 times, two pups – twice, and once there were four definitely abandoned pups.
 Mostly the abandoned pups were dead.
-Normally such left few pups to die happened with a large litter consisted of more than 7 pups (in our materials it was in 5 out of 6 cases, and in 2 cases the number of pups was unknown).
+Normally such a deliberate leaving of a few pups to die happened with a large litter consisted of more than 7 pups (in our materials it was in 5 out of 6 cases, in 2 cases the number of pups was unknown).

-The above-mentioned cases of left pups without care to die relate to early days pups.
+The above-mentioned cases of pup abandonment relate to early days pups.
 However, even older pups of several months old may be abandoned by parents.
 In the mid and late summer of 2013 in Naliboki Forest we faced with that, at least, for several times.

-There is another way, an indirect one, how breeding wolves condition dying of some their small pups.
-In cases of multiple breeding in wolf packs quite often mothers steal pups from each other.
-They steal not all pups; usually, only 1-3 pups are taken from another litter.
-Actually, in our research experience and the practice of three other wolf pup searchers (altogether about 160 wolf litters that were looked through), such a denning behavior of stealing pups was registered for 6 times.
-In these six wolf litters there were recorded normally developed pups of definitely different ages.
+There is another way, an indirect one, how breeding wolves condition to small pup death.
+In case of multiple breeding in wolf packs mothers steal pups from each other quite often.
+They steal not all pups; usually only 1-3 pups are taken from another litter.
+Actually, in our research experience and the practice of three other wolf pup searchers (altogether about 160 wolf litters that were looked through) such a denning behavior of stealing pups was registered for 6 times.
+In the respective litters there were pups of different ages.
 These mixed litters consisted of 3 and 4 pups of distinctive ages; 4 and 1; 5 and 1; 3 and 2; 7 and 1; 5 and 4.
 In such a case wolf litter consists of bigger and smaller pups.
-This size difference in pups may be too much, and bigger pups suppress smaller ones.
+Sometimes, this size difference may be too much, and bigger pups suppress smaller ones .
 Such a suppressed small pup die somehow, finally being trampled in the den bedding materials.
 Twice we faced with such a case of a dead pup or several dead pups in the mixed litters: in one case there were found 2 small pups alive, one small dead pup and 4 markedly bigger pups; in another such a case – 3 small pups alive, 2 small dead pups and 4 markedly bigger pups.

-The second factor of wolf pup mortality is predation lynxes, particularly by adult male lynxes.
+Second factor of wolf pup mortality is predation lynxes, particularly by adult male lynxes.
 Indeed, we found that adult lynxes kill wolf pups quite regularly.
 As to this impact, we actually registered the following.
 In Naliboki Forest, 3 wolf litters up to 2 months old were definitely killed by lynxes and killing of 3 other wolf litters up to 2 months old by lynxes was found very plausible.
 Also, we discovered 8 wolf pups of 2-11 months old, which were killed by lynxes.
 Mostly adult male lynxes deliberately hunt on wolf pups.
-While roughly estimating, we suggest that in Belarus, at least, a half wolf pups are killed by lynxes in the habitats, where the lynx population density is 2 inds per 100 km2and higher (potentially the lynx density may be up to 6 inds per 100 km2).
+While roughly estimating, we suggest that in Belarus, at least, a half wolf pups are killed by lynxes in the habitats, where the lynx population density is 2 inds per 100 km2 and higher (may be up to 6).

 Among other causes of mortality in wolf pups it should be mentioned killing of them by wolf pup searchers as one of the ways of the species population control.
-In Belarus it constituted an essential part of wolf pup mortality until the mid-1980s.
-That time in more or less well-set game areas (approximately on the third part of Belarus), at least, a half of wolf litters were discovered and killed by wolf pup searchers every spring.
-Then wolf pup searching declined sharply, mostly because of people, who are smart in the wild and easily doing with wildlife began disappearing in the countryside.
-That was evidently connected with village life declining, replacing of countryside locals in towns and cities, while urban residents are evidently not capable of such a job.
+In Belarus it constituted of an essential part of wolf pup mortality until the mid-1980s.
+That time in more or less well-set game areas (a third part of Belarus), at least, a half of wolf litters were discovered and killed by wolf pup searchers every spring.
+Then wolf pup searching sharply declined, mostly because people, who smart in the wild and easily doing with wildlife began disappearing in the countryside.
+That was evidently connected with village life declining, replacing of countryside locals in towns and cities, while urban residents are evidently not capable for such a job.
 Afterwards (the 1990s-2010s) approximately one per 30 to 50 wolf litters was killed by people mostly game-related ones.
 So, this factor of mortality in wolf pups became not really important nowadays in Belarus.

 By evaluating the mortality in wolf pups, we revealed that it is really high.
-In 1992-2004 in Paazierre Forest, while tracing 33 wolf litters in the period from their birth (mostly first half of May) to the beginning of winter in November-December, the survival in wolf pups was rather low – 0.48 on average (i.e. 52% of pups died during the first 6-7 months).
+While tracing 33 wolf litters in the period from their birth (mostly first half of May) to the beginning of winter in November-December in Paazierre Forest, the survival in wolf pups was rather low – 0.48 on average (i.e. 52% of pups died during the first 6-7 months).